brpandey/snowflake/README.md

 A) Global uniqueness
 The ids are guaranteed globally unique assuming the source of timestamps has millisecond / sub millisecond precision, as we prevent id collisions by appending node_ids (or worker_ids) given a cluster.
 For id generations on the same node, we monotonically increment an atomic counter.
-Should a node be deployed with multiple data centers either they should have different node ids or we should add some data center bits to our id generation.
+Should a node be deployed to multiple data centers either they should have different node ids or we should add some data center bits to our id generation.
 This is discussed more in the Id module.
 (This is all within the custom epoch time)

-Property testing can also be used to illustrate uniqueness
+Property testing can also be used to further verify uniqueness

 B) Performance - 100,000 req/sec per node?
-One node is able to hit a max of around 25k through various wrk tests.
+One node is able to hit a max of around 25k requests through various wrk tests.
 Haven't tried the Tsung Erlang load test tool.

-This was all done on a quad-core Linux box vs some cloud instances
+This was all done on a quad-core Linux box vs a cluster of cloud instances

 ```elixir
 $ cat  /proc/cpuinfo